 CTA button styler is designed with flexibility and ease of use in mind.
 It is easy to install.
 Does not consume any unnecessary resources and simply does what it needs to do to keep visitors on the site.

-You get to decide the button styles and the hover-styles for your button and can change the buttons at any time according to your needs or to test whether a different style leads to more click-through’s.
+You get to decide the button styles, hover-styles and effects for your button.
+You can also change the call-to-action buttons at any time according to your needs or to test whether a different style leads to more click-throughs.

-This is the first version of the plugin to be released.
-We are working on more advanced options like AB testing and image buttons.
+This is an early release version of the plugin.
+We are working on more advanced options like AB testing, image buttons and potentially lead identification.
 These advanced features will be rolled out in a future version of the software.

 - Activate the plugin through the ‘Plugins’ menu in WordPress